devopsdays/devopsdays-web/content/events/2022-houston/faq.md

 Check out <a href="/events/2022-houston/location">Location</a> page for direction and parking situation.

 <a name="Parking"><h3>3.
 What is the parking situation?</h3></a>
-Attendees may use the visitor lot and the tenant lot in the case of overflow.
+We recommend that attendees  use the tenant lot/overflow lot, as the visitor lot has very limited space.<br/>

-Check out <a href="/events/2022-houston/location">Location</a> page for directions and map of the parking lots.
+Check out <a href="/events/2022-houston/location">Location</a> page for directions and map of the parking lot(s).

 <a name="Food"><h3>4.
 Will food be provided?</h3></a>
 We will provide breakfast and boxed lunch on both days.
 Additionally, there will be Happy Hour on the first day, right after the event.